December 8, 2015

 Russel and Karen Loney Scholarship - $500

-Available to a students entering their final year of the Horticultural Program at Humber College, with an interest in pursuing property maintenance.
+Available to a full time student entering their final year of the Horticultural Program at Humber College, with an interest in pursuing property maintenance.
 Available to one student per year, nominated by their teachers, with a letter of recommendation and transcripts to accompany the application.

 Bob and Ruby Allen Scholarship - $500